needle-mirror/com.unity.xr.arcore/Documentation~/project-configuration-arcore.md

 <a name="target-architecture"></a>
 ### Set the Target Architecture

 Unity recommends that you always enable the ARM64 target architecture for ARCore projects.
-If you only support, ARMv7, which is a 32-bit architecture, your app cannot be installed through the Google Playstore on 64-bit devices.
+If you only support ARMv7, which is a 32-bit architecture, your app cannot be installed through the Google Playstore on 64-bit devices.
 In addition, 32-bit ARCore libraries are no longer available on some 64-bit devices, so your app could fail to create an AR session or crash if installed outside the Playstore.
 See [ARCore 64-bit requirement](https://developers.google.com/ar/64bit) in Google's ARCore documentation for more information.

 To set the Android target architecture: